Middle Park Primary in Eltham, Greenwich has been awarded the national award for inclusion.

 The school is very well resourced, which includes space, ICT equipment and specialised staff, and these are used to their greatest effect.
 Middle Park has an ‘Open Door’ policy and provides support for parents.
 The Community Centre works very well in partnership with the school and is valued for the support that it gives to the community including the Breakfast Club, After School Club and Holiday Clubs for the pupils.

 Staff Encouraged to Develop Their Own Skills

 Staff at the school value learning and are supported by the Head Teacher to develop their own skills.
 The Head provides support for staff to complete MAs and other qualifications.
-There are specialist staff from the Local Authority that support teachers and TAs to assess and provide interventions and support for its pupils, so that they can succeed in their learning.
+There are specialist staff from the Local Authority that supports teachers and TAs to assess and provide interventions and support for its pupils so that they can succeed in their learning.
 These include an EP, Specialists from the Dyslexia (STEPS) and ASD teams, Speech and Language therapists and Learning Mentors who work hard to support the children and the teachers to improve outcomes for these groups of children.

 Effective Governor Support

 Governors support the school effectively and are knowledgeable about the strategic plan for the school.
 They understand their role and use this to drive and hold staff accountable for the progression of the pupils at all levels.
 They are a dedicated team who know the school and community well.

 The pupils are a credit to the school.
 They confidently speak about their school and what it does to help them feel included and valued, as well as how they learn.
 They are proud of the school and what it offers them as pupils.
 As a result of how pupils are treated at school, they in return, support each other and value the differences they have.
 They appreciate what their teachers do for them and during the assembly that I observed one little girl said, ‘I love my teacher because she helps us do our best.’